Al Franken accused of kissing, groping LA TV host without consent

 Leeann Tweeden posted a blog detailing the alleged incident and also tweeted a picture of what seems to be a grinning Franken standing over her as she sleeps, pretending to grab her breasts.

-Franken said in a statement he doesn't remember the kissing incident but apologized for posing for the picture.
+Franken said he doesn't remember the kissing incident but apologized for posing for the picture.
 He said he intended it to be funny - but it wasn't.

+“I certainly don’t remember the rehearsal for the skit in the same way, but I send my sincerest apologies to Leeann," Franken said in a statement.
+“As to the photo, it was clearly intended to be funny but wasn’t.
+I shouldn’t have done it.”

 Tweeden said the abuse took place during a USO Tour in Afghanistan.